What is Solvency?

 Assessing the Solvency of a Business

-Balance sheet and cash flow reflect the solvency to some extent.
+The balance sheet and cash flow reflect the solvency to some extent.

 - The balance sheet shows the assets and liabilities.
 The firm is considered to be solvent if the realizable value of all assets is greater than liabilities.